gagle/node-bole-mongodb/README.md

 - __db__ - _Object_
   MongoDB `Db` instance.
 This option is mandatory.
 - __collection__ - _String_
   Name of the collection.
-Default "log".
+Default `logs`.
 - __capped__ - _Boolean_
   If the collection doesn't exist, creates a new capped collection.
-Default false.
+Default `false`.
 - __size__ - _Number_
-  Size of the capped collection.
-Default 10000000 (10MB rounded up to the nearest multiple of 256).
+  Size in bytes of the capped collection.
+Default `10000000` (10MB rounded up to the nearest multiple of 256).
 - __max__ - _Number_
   Maximum number of documents allowed in the capped collection.
-Default undefined.
+Default `undefined`.
 - __force__ - _Boolean_
   If the collection already exists, it is converted into a capped collection.
-Default false.
+Default `false`.

 [npm-version-image]: http://img.shields.io/npm/v/bole-mongodb.svg
 [npm-install-image]: https://nodei.co/npm/bole-mongodb.png?mini=true